Parramatta: Sporting teams

 Parramatta is the home of several professional sports teams.
 These teams include the Parramatta Eels of the National Rugby League and Western Sydney Wanderers of the A-League.
 Both teams formerly played matches at Parramatta Stadium that has since been demolished, and replaced with the 30,000-seat Western Sydney Stadium.
 Parramatta Stadium was also home to the now dissolved Sydney Wave of the former Australian Baseball League and Parramatta Power of the former National Soccer League.
 The newly built Bankwest Stadium opened its gates for the community on 14 April 2019 with free entry for all fans.
-Located on O’Connell Street, the stadium is in proximity of the Parramatta CBD.
-The opening sporting event was the 2019 Round 6 NRL clash between Western Sydney rivals the Parramatta Eels and Wests Tigers on Easter Monday 22 April.
-The Eels won the match by a score of 51-6.
-It is being predicted that the new stadium will boost Western Sydney economy by contributing millions of dollars to it.

-Events
+Located on O'Connell Street, the stadium is in proximity of the Parramatta CBD.

+Entertainment

-Duran Duran films “Union of the Snake” video with Russell Mulcahy, in Parramatta -using 35mm film.
+Duran Duran's "Union of the Snake" music video with Russell Mulcahy was filmed in 1983 at Parramatta using 35mm film.

+The 2013 superhero film The Wolverine used the intersection of George Street and Smith Street as a filming location to depict Tokyo, Japan.